-TERRA, the new goblet of the Consorzio Alta Langa
+TERRA, the goblet of the Consorzio Alta Langa

-Exclusivity, elegance, iconicity: “TERRA” is the name of the new institutional goblet of the Consorzio Alta Langa, designed by Italdesign and created by the master glassmakers of Collevilca.
+Exclusivity, elegance, iconicity: “TERRA”, in Italian earth, is the name of the institutional goblet of the Consorzio Alta Langa, designed by Italdesign and created by the master glassmakers of Collevilca.

 “What we do – explain Nicola Guelfo and Riccardo Matera, from Italdesign – is tell a story through form, dressing that story.
 This is the essence of design: to express the function of the object.
 With this glass, we wanted to tell the story of the prestige of Alta Langa Docg wines, and in order to do so, we investigated various areas of interest: art, architecture and everything that lies behind this wine.
 Above all, we studied the natural environments it comes from; we were inspired by the extraordinary and composite fabric of vineyards clinging to high hills and woods, of hazel groves and meadows.
 We observed the shapes of the vines and the bunches of grapes, the leaves, the shoots, but also the solemn and monumental atmosphere of the historic cellars, where the wines age on pupitres”.